-A few months ago, Robin Douglas, the self-proclaimed lead pastor of the Church of the Holy Smoke, put up a large tent in his backyard in White Rock, BC so that he and his fellow congregants could gather to smoke and have what he describes as "deep spiritual discussions."
+A few months ago, Robin Douglas, the self-proclaimed lead pastor of the Church of the Holy Smoke, put up a large tent in his backyard in White Rock, British Columbia, so that he and his fellow congregants could gather to smoke and have what he describes as "deep spiritual discussions."

-VICE spoke with Douglas about his church and his big plans for rolling it out across Canada.
+VICE spoke with Douglas about his church and his plans for rolling it out across Canada.

 VICE: What is the Church of the Holy Smoke?

 Robin Douglas: We have roughly 300 members signed up as actual members of the church.
 Then nine pastors, three of them are local.
 We work through this one tent.
 We believe that cannabis helps heal the mind, spirit, and body.
 People gather here for socialization, to sit down, have discussions of things that are important to them.
 People who have cancer or going through cancer treatments come to hear talks and get support.
 We're open to everyone though who wants to take part in this.